It’s likely that you ignore a lot of your customer data. And we get it. It’s a lot of data to wade through for any company.

 You’re likely already gathering customer data from emails, live chats, CRM systems, etc. But don’t stop there, you can get customer data from all over the web.

-Using machine learning tools will allow you to analyze both quantitative and qualitative data, so you can get the stats and percentages and the opinions and feelings of your customers.
 You’ll also be able to integrate your analysis tools with customer support systems, like Zendesk, so you'll be set up for analysis and able to improve internal processes – create an omnichannel support system, for example.

 Voice of employee (VoE) is often just as important as VoC.
 Use the same tactics laid out above to understand your employees’ opinions: surveys, focus groups, etc, and put their feedback to use on internal issues and customer-facing processes.